socketio/socket.io-website/source/docs/v4/glossary.md

 Please see the documentation [here](/docs/v4/rooms/#Implementation-details/).

+## Engine.IO

+Engine.IO is an internal component of Socket.IO, which is responsible for establishing the low-level connection between the server and the client.

+You will find more information [here](/docs/v4/how-it-works/).

 ## Namespace

 A Namespace is a concept that allows splitting the application logic on the server-side.